 This article was published in 2013

-The time-saving value of TSA Pre-Check and/or Global Entry remains valid in 2023.
+The time-saving value of TSA Pre-Check and/or Global Entry remains valid in 2024.

 You can register online – click here to start the process online – by filing such information as US Passport and driver’s license numbers, and other information to verify your identity as a US citizen or legal resident.

-The final step is an in-person interview at a US Customs office, including at many airports, to have your photo taken.
-My in-person visit was at the US Customs Building in Lower Manhattan, just steps from the World Trade Center.
+The final step is an in-person interview at a US Customs office, including at many airports, to have your photo and fingerprints taken.

 The Global Entry pass also is honored by several foreign governments, including Canada, Mexico and Netherlands, so you can speed through their customs and immigration process on arrival by showing your card.